 As a business owner, you’ve brought your passion to life by creating a stunning online store, but now comes the most important part; bringing traffic to your site.
 How do you do that?
 By having killer SEO, of course.
+And you’re in luck because Wix has the best SEO for your website.
 We’ve examined some online stores built using the Wix website builder and broke down the best practices that got them ranked on Google so you can implement them by yourself.
 Get ready to start climbing Mount Google, too!

 Before we dive in, let’s go over four terms that are essential to understanding SEO:

 Now that you have a better understanding, let’s dive in!

 Not long ago, Wix ran a pretty exciting campaign.
 Online store owners were invited to enter for a chance to win their very own commercial starring Shaquille O’Neal.
 The winner of that campaign, Alfredo, is a beard oil connoisseur and the creator of Age of Beard.
 He’s ranking in the top position for the competitive term, “Organic Beard Products,” and other relevant terms such as “Organic Beard Oil.”
 Age of Beard also managed to rank with category pages in top results such as “Handmade Beard Brush.”

 Apart from mastering the 4 core points mentioned above (scroll up if you missed it!), he did a particularly good job with his product names, content and site structure.

 Product names – Age of Beard has descriptive product names.
 For example, The Lumberjack Premium Beard Oil (1 oz.| 30ml), could have been called the Lumberjack, but by actually including the type of product (premium beard oil) and the size (1 oz.| 30ml), the keyword (beard oil) is being used and helps to explain to search engines exactly the type of product he’s selling.